 Working remotely highlighted gaps in our process almost immediately.
 Our team was dedicated to shielding our clients from any of the fallout while working behind the scenes to fix what was broken as quickly as possible.
 This required first a foremost dedication to protecting the client experience at all costs.

-Second, this required our team to have candid, open conversations about what was broken so we could brainstorm how to fix it.
+This required us to have candid, open conversations about what was broken so we could brainstorm how to fix it.
 This is yet another reason why our intentional culture of transparency was critical for our success.

 Finally, we needed to come together as a team to implement our fixes.
 Only a team that is dialed in, supportive of each other, and able to work together for the collective good can accomplish what we did in such a short period of time.
 I am incredibly proud to say that my team operates this way.